 The underwriting agreement provides that the obligations of the underwriters to purchase the stock included in this offering are subject to approval of legal matters by counsel and to other conditions.
 The underwriters are obligated to purchase all the shares (other than those covered by the over-allotment option described below) if they purchase any of the shares.
+We and the underwriters reserve the right to withdraw, cancel or modify this offering and reject orders for our common stock in whole or in part.

-The underwriters propose to offer some of the shares directly to the public offering price set forth on the cover page of this prospectus and some of the shares to dealers at the public offering price less a concession not to exceed \$ per share.
+The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this prospectus and some of the shares to dealers at the public offering price less a concession not to exceed \$ per share.
 The underwriters may allow, and dealers may reallow, a concession not to exceed \$ per share on sales to other dealers.
 If all of the shares are not sold at the initial offering price, the representatives may change the public offering price and the other selling terms.
 The representatives have advised us that the underwriters do not intend sales to discretionary accounts to exceed five percent of the total number of shares of our common stock offered by them.

 We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of our common stock at the public offering price less the underwriting discount.
-The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
+The underwriters may exercise the option solely for the purpose of covering overallotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.